 The Debt Service Coverage Ratio (DSCR) is a crucial factor in securing a DSCR loan.
 It’s calculated by dividing the property’s monthly rental income by the total monthly expenses, including principal, interest, taxes, insurance, and HOA fees.
 A DSCR above 1.0 means the property generates enough income to cover its expenses, indicating positive cash flow.
 For example, if a property generates $2,000 in monthly rent and has $1,500 in monthly expenses, the DSCR is 1.33.
 A ratio of 1.0 or higher usually means you qualify, and a higher ratio strengthens your application.

-Who Qualifies for a DSCR Loan?
+Who Can Get a DSCR Loan?

 DSCR loans offer a unique path to financing, especially for real estate investors.
 Let’s break down the typical requirements and who might find these loans particularly useful.

-Credit Score and Down Payment Requirements
+DSCR Loan Requirements: Credit Score and Down Payment

 While a DSCR loan focuses on the property’s cash flow, lenders still consider your creditworthiness.
 A good credit score is generally required, often 620 or higher.
 However, this can vary by lender, so it’s always best to check with specific institutions like MoFin Lending for their exact requirements.
 You’ll also typically need a down payment, often around 20%.
 Some lenders may offer lower down payments, but 20% is a good starting point for your financial planning.

-Eligible Property Types
+Eligible Property Types for DSCR Loans

 DSCR loans are most commonly used for 1–4 unit residential properties—think houses, condos, and townhouses.
 However, the lending landscape is evolving.
 Some lenders are now open to financing larger properties, sometimes up to 10 units, and even mixed-use properties that combine residential and commercial spaces.
 One key factor to remember: the property must generate rental income.
 You won’t be able to secure a DSCR loan for a property you plan to live in; it needs to be strictly for investment purposes.
 For more information, check out this guide on DSCR loans.